IsmailSalehCode/IsmailSalehCode/README.md

 Currently:
 - Enrolled in CSE bachelor's program @ Technical-University of Sofia
-- Working on my vanilla CSS and JS skills.
+- Working on personal projects.

 How to reach me : centriu78@gmail.com<br/>